rahulkhandelwal-dev/first-python/README.md

 # first-python
-This is first repo for starting python journey.
+This is first commit file.
+I am learning python and will do coding daily.